dc3315/DistributedAlgorithms/report.md

 4: {4565,193} {4565,192} {4565,192} {4565,191} {4565,191}
 ```

 This is a more interesting case.
-At first, we were having problems with a very small number of messages received (in some cases it was 0) even tough the number of sent messages was going over the roof.
-We realized that this is likely caused by the fact that we are processing all sends and receives in FIFO order.
-By the time first message is received, each PL was flooded by send commands, so it would not get around to read it for a while.
-Moreover, there would be nothing stopping app module and beb module from flooding it by more broadcasts.
-We realized that the "send" messages are starving the receives.
+At first, we were having problems with a very small number of messages received (in some cases 0) even though the number of sent messages was going over the roof.
+We realised this: it is likely caused by the fact that we are processing all sends and receives in FIFO order.
+By the time first message is received, each PL was flooded by send commands, so it would not get round to reading it for a while.
+Moreover, there would be nothing stopping the app module and the beb module from flooding it with more broadcasts.
+We realised that the `send` messages are starving the receives.

 Our original code in Pl looked a bit like this:
 ```
 pl() ->
   receive
-    {pl_send, _} -> send to another pl
+    {pl_send, _} -> send to another pl and recurse
-    {pl_receive, _} -> send up to beb
+    {pl_receive, _} -> send up to beb and recurse
   end.
 ```
 Although it makes sense, it does not ensure that messages can be received in presence of a lot of sends.
 We have accomplished this behavior by refactoring the component to look a bit like this: